 General Carlist Rieekan

 An Alderaanian veteran of the Clone Wars and one of the founders of the Rebellion, Rieekan served as the commander of Echo Base on the ice world of Hoth.
 He oversaw the evacuation of the base when the Empire discovered and attacked it.
+Following the Battle of Hoth, Rieekan helped oversee the search for a new Rebel headquarters and planning subsequent campaigns against the Empire, including the Battles of Endor and Jakku.

 - Doomed Homeworld: He is from Alderaan and survived its destruction due to being off-planet at the time.